openai/jukebox/README.md

 ```
 mpiexec -n {ngpus} python jukebox/train.py --hps=small_vqvae --name=small_vqvae --sample_length 262144 --bs 4 --nworkers 4 --audio_files_dir {audio_files_dir} --labels False --train --aug_shift --aug_blend
 ```
 Here, {audio_files_dir} is the directory in which you can put the audio files for your dataset.
 The above trains a two-level VQ-VAE with downs_t = (5,3), and strides_t = (2, 2) meaning we downsample the audio by 2^5 = 32X to get the first level of codes, and 2^8 = 256X to get the second level codes.
+sample_length is to be set so that after downsampling by the corresponding amount for that level, the tokens match the n_ctx of the prior hps.
 Checkpoints are stored in the `logs` folder.
 You can monitor the training by running Tensorboard
 ```
 tensorboard --logdir logs
 ```